A Kernel Stein Test for Comparing Latent Variable Models: Additional experiments

 \subsubsection{PPCA}

 Our first experiment concerns PPCA models.
-Specifically, we choose a PPCA model for the data distribution as in Section \ref{subsec:PPCA} and the weight matrix.
-The difference is that we fix the perturbation parameter $\delta_{P}$ for $P$ at $1,$ and vary the parameter $\delta_{Q}$ by choosing it from $\{10^{-i}:i\in\{1,\dots,9\}\}$ (this choice yields null $H_{0}$ scenarios).We set the significance level $\alpha=0.05.$ For each $n\in\{100,200,300\},$ we run the tests for 300 trials and examine the behavior of the tests under the null.
+Specifically, we choose a PPCA model for the data distribution as in Section \ref{subsec:PPCA} with $D=50.$ The difference is that we fix the perturbation parameter $\delta_{P}$ for $P$ at $1,$ and vary the parameter $\delta_{Q}$ by choosing it from $\{10^{-i}:i\in\{2,3,\dots,9\}\}$ (this choice yields null $H_{0}$ scenarios).
+We set the significance level $\alpha=0.05.$ For each $n\in\{100,200,300\},$ we run the tests for 300 trials and examine the behavior of the tests under the null.

-Figure \ref{fig:PPCA-close-p1} shows the plot of rejection rates.
-We first note that as the perturbation parameter decays (the models get closer to each other), the test with the U-statistic estimator rejects more and has higher type-I errors than the nominal level $\alpha=0.05.$ The test with the V-statistic variance estimator has a similar behavior at $n=300,$ but it has correct a correct size.
-This indicates that the V-statistic version of the test is more robust in this setting.
+Figure \ref{fig:PPCA-close-p1} shows the tests' rejection rates.
+We first note that as the perturbation parameter decays (the models get closer to each other), the test with the U-statistic estimator rejects more and has higher type-I errors than the nominal level $\alpha=0.05.$ These plots demonstrate that the jackknife and V-statistic versions of the test are more robust in this setting.